-This 4,600 square foot home situated near the beautiful Hyalite foothills offers room to roam with 3,700 square feet on the main floor and a 900 square foot bonus area over the garage.
-Designed and built by Constructive Solutions, Inc., this project is the culmination of a close collaboration between the client and the CSI architectural staff, and represents the realization of the homeowners’ goals for a grand, high performance home.
+This 4,600 square foot home, situated near the beautiful Hyalite foothills, offers room to roam with 3,700 square feet on the main floor and 900 square feet in the bonus area above the garage.
+Designed and built by Constructive Solutions, Inc., this home is the product of a close collaboration between the client and the CSI architectural staff.
+By working together, the homeowners’ goals for a grand, high performance home could be realized.

-Stone and timber gorund the stained cedar and fir siding, on the exterior giving the home a classic structure.
-This continues in the open great room and kitchen where the monumental masonry fireplace is balanced with the expansive double island, topped in granite.
+On the exterior, stone and timber ground the stained cedar and fir siding which give the home a classic structure.
+This style continues in the open great room and kitchen where the monumental masonry fireplace is balanced with the granite double island.
 Heavy timber trusses provide dramatic, artistic structure, while the large great room windows allow the interior spaces to extend outdoors and embrace the incredible views.

-The sunroom, intimate stamped/stained patios, and an outdoor living room satisfied the client’s desire ot participate and enteratin in the Montana outdoors.
+The sunroom, intimate stamped/stained patios, and an outdoor living room satisfied the client’s desire to participate and entertain in the Montana outdoors.
 The homeowner’s love of color and distinctive finish choices add the final touch of personality.